BIBB Logo

 German: zuständige Stelle

 The “competent authority” implements the recognition procedure.
 The competent authority can be, for example, a government agency, an office or a Chamber.
-The Recognition Finder can be used to determine the authority responsible for recognition.
+The Recognition Finder can be used to determine the authority responsible for recognition in Germany.

 Continuing education